-- 1. A Line Manager or the Director should take charge of the situation as appropriate. - 2.
-Direct aid should be given to any victim by the First-aid Officer. - 3.
+- 2. Direct aid should be given to any victim by the First-aid Officer. - 3.
 Liaison with any external bodies contacted (e.g. Police) should be co-ordinated by the member of staff in charge. - 4.
 If appropriate the offices should be closed to members of the public and all staff in the building advised of the situation.